 I'm a big fan of doing faster workouts in racing flats—lightweight, low-profile running shoes designed for road races.
 The light weight allows you to go run faster, and the lower heel-to-toe differential gets your ankles, calves, and Achilles tendon used to working through a broader range of motion.
-This can help prevent lower leg injuries and calf soreness that can crop up when you do a longer race in spikes.
+Using racing flats for your road and track workouts can help prevent lower leg injuries and calf soreness that can crop up when you do a longer race in spikes.

 Partially thanks to the now-fading minimalist movement, racing flats have gotten a lot lighter and lower to the ground over the past several years.
 While this is great from a performance perspective, the drive for ultra-light shoes sometimes causes design flaws to be overlooked, and this can ruin an otherwise-great shoe.